akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ![Screenshot][140]

-Finally add metric by dragging it to Summary fields:
+Finally add metric by dragging it to Summary Fields (Measures):

 ![Screenshot][150]